sunfounder/davinci-kit-for-raspberry-pi/docs/source/processing/dot_on_the_swing.rst

         currentColor = int(initColor + ColorRange * sin( timer ));
     }

-If you are familiar with trigonometric functions, it should not be difficult to understand ``sine and cosine <https://en.wikipedia.org/wiki/Sine>`_, which give a smooth periodic variation (from -1 to 1) of the current value of dot.
+If you are familiar with trigonometric functions, it should not be difficult to understand `sine and cosine <https://en.wikipedia.org/wiki/Sine>`_, which gives a smooth periodic change (from -1 to 1) of the current value of the dot.

 We also need to add a seed, ``timer``, for the periodic variation.
 It adds the fixed value in the method ``update()`` and is called in ``draw()``.